armanunix/Fairness-testing/README.md

 ```
 python3 DICE_RQ3.py -dataset=census -sensitive_index=9,8,1
 ```
-There is one folder for each experiments that include DICE and the state-of-the-art outcomes.
+There is one folder for each experiments that includes DICE and the state-of-the-art outcomes.